Industrial Shredders

 The shredding of cardboards includes shredders that are capable of tearing boxes apart into smaller pieces.
 This form of shredder is a preprocessing method used to prepare cardboard for baling, where the boxes are ripped apart before being baled.
 There are various ways the boxes are fed into the shredding process, including conveyors and feeders where boxes are dropped in.

-The shredding of boxes requires three or more shafts or rotors that pull in the material to tear it apart.
-The spiral design of the rotors increases the force and capacity of the shredder.
-Due to the thickness and consistency of the material, a box shredder operates at a slower speed.
-This aspect creates less dust and noise.
+Shredding boxes involves the use of three or more shafts or rotors that draw in the material and tear it apart.
+The spiral configuration of these rotors enhances the shredder's force and capacity.
+Given the thickness and density of the material, box shredders operate at a slower speed, which helps reduce both dust and noise.

 Strip cut cardboard shredders have a similar function to the common paper shredder.
 A set of rotary blades cuts the cardboard into strips that are the same length as the cardboard sheets.
 Strip cutting cardboard shredders destroy the structure of the cardboard, leaving long slender ribbons.